William-Larsson/Portfolio/README.md

 This project is currently a **Work in progress.** <br />
 If you wish to run the website locally on your own computer, you need to install `node.js`.
 I'm using version 12.16.1, so go for that version if you're unsure.
-When Node.js is installed, you can run the available scripts *.
+When Node.js is installed, you can run the available scripts.

 ## Available Scripts